Neonsy/Website-Building-Sandbox/README.md

 For now, I'm keeping it simple:

 -   **React**: Because I wanna keep on using it
+-   **NextJS**: Because I want more experiance with it and V15 is out
 -   **Tailwind CSS**: Because as I'm writing this, there is no better option.

 > [!NOTE]